-Suppose that the eigenvalues of the matrix residue at point $x=x_1$ have the form \eqref{eq:evs} but with rational $n$.
+Suppose that the eigenvalues of the matrix residue at point $x=x_1$ have the form of \Eref{eq:evs} but with rational $n$.
 Let $b$ be the common denominator of the eigenvalues at $\epsilon\to 0$.
 Then the necessary condition is that the function $f^{-1}_{y^*}(x)$ has the $B$-root branching point at $x=x_1$, where $B$ is a multiple of $b$.
-By $y^*$ we denote a separate preimage of $x_1$, so that $f(y^*)=x_1$, and $f^{-1}_{y^*}(x)$ denotes a local inversion of the function $f$ in the vicinity of $y^*$.
-In Ref. \cite{Lee:2017oca} the frequently encountered case $b=2$ (below we refer to singular points with $b=2$ as \emph{square root branching points}) has been considered in detail.
-The results of these considerations are the following: \begin{itemize} \item If there are two square root branching points, one should map them to $0$ and $\infty$ by Moebius transformation and make the canonical\footnote{ Here by `canonical' variable change we mean that once this variable change is tried, any other may be spared.
-This variable change is definitely not unique.
-E.g. different numeration of the points result in different variable changes.} variable change $x=y^2$ (for two finite points $x_1$ and $x_2$ this amounts to $x=\frac{x_2 y^2-x_1}{y^2-1}$).
-Normalization (with rational in $y$ transformation) is either possible after this, or impossible for any variable change \eqref{eq:xviay} at all. \item If there are three square root branching points, one should map them to $0$, $1$, and $\infty$ by Moebius transformation and make the canonical variable change $x=\left(\frac{y^2+1}{2y}\right)^2$ (for three finite points $x_1$, $x_2$, and $x_3$ this amounts to $x=\frac{x_1 \left(4 x_2 y^2+x_3 \left(y^2-1\right)^2\right)-x_2 x_3 \left(y^2+1\right)^2}{-4 x_3 y^2+x_1 \left(y^2+1\right)^2-x_2 \left(y^2-1\right)^2}$).
-Normalization (with rational in $y$ transformation) is either possible after this, or impossible for any variable change \eqref{eq:xviay} at all. \item If there are four or more square root branching points with $b=2$, there is no suitable variable change.
-Normalization (and, therefore, $\epsilon$-form) is impossible by any transformation rational in $y$ (connected with $x$ by rational function $f$, Eq. \eqref{eq:xviay}). \item If there is one square root branching point, there is no canonical variable change, but rather a wide class of suitable transformations $x=\frac{p(y)^2}{q(y)}$, where $p$ and $q$ are polynomials. \end{itemize} Apart from rarely encountered latter case, this allows one to unambiguously define the suitable variable, or understand that $\epsilon$-form is impossible.
+By $y^*$, we denote a separate pre-image of $x_1$, so that $f(y^*)=x_1$, and $f^{-1}_{y^*}(x)$ denotes a local inversion of the function $f$ in the vicinity of $y^*$.
+In Ref. \cite{Lee:2017oca}, the frequently encountered case $b=2$ (in the following, we refer to singular points with $b=2$ as \emph{square root branching points}) has been considered in detail.
+The results of these considerations are as follows. \begin{itemize} \item If there are two square root branching points, one should map them to $0$ and $\infty$ by M\"obius transformation and make the canonical\footnote{Here, by `canonical' variable change, we mean that once this variable change is tried, any other may be spared; this variable change is definitely not unique, for example, different numeration of the points result in different variable changes.} variable change $x=y^2$ (for two finite points $x_1$ and $x_2$ this amounts to $x={(x_2 y^2-x_1)} / {(y^2-1)}$).
+Normalization (with rational-in-$y$ transformation) is either possible after this, or impossible for any variable change (\Eref{eq:xviay}) at all. \item If there are three square root branching points, one should map them to $0$, $1$, and $\infty$ by M\"obius transformation and make the canonical variable change